 The project seeks to introduce technologies in the Antiguan and Barbudan market which focus on innovation and climate adaptation in agriculture.
 Once successful, lessons learnt from these demonstrations is expected to stimulate interest in other innovative technologies which would be suitable and beneficial for the agricultural sector.
 In addition to the actual demonstration of the mentioned technologies, the project will continue to stimulate ideas for new water technologies in Agriculture through a scoping study on potential adaptive technologies for the agricultural sector and the development of business models for the approved technologies.
-The study will benefit from local contribution by inviting secondary, tertiary level and training schools to provide options of innovative technologies which can address water scarcity in agriculture.
+The study will benefit from local contribution by inviting secondary, tertiary level and training schools to provide options of innovative technologies and/or approaches for the agricultural sector.
+Local Farmers will also be invited to provide options on innovative practices and technologies which can address water scarcity in agriculture.
 Schools and local farmers will be required to present these options considering the following factors: